These bakery-style, One Bowl Toffee Bar Chocolate Chip Cookies are super-easy, crazy-delicious and don't require a mixer.

 - ¼ teaspoon kosher salt

-- 4 1.4 ounce bars toffee bars , (like Heath, Daim or Skor bars)
+- 4 toffee bars 1.4 ounces each, (like Heath, Daim or Skor bars)

-- Add the flour and sprinkle the baking soda and salt over the top.
+Add the flour and sprinkle the baking soda and salt over the top.
 Stir just until all flour mixture is incorporated and dough pulls away from sides of bowl.
-See “Tips” at the end of the post.
+See “Tips” at the end of the post and picture in post.